Building a Robust Candidate Pipeline

 Gone are the days of one-time chats with job candidates who later fall off your radar.
 Today’s effective recruiting strategy includes an established talent pipeline so you can tap into a broader talent pool of more targeted, qualified, and interested candidates when the need arises.

-But how do you build a candidate pipeline? .
-Now, it’s more important than ever for recruiters to build lasting, long-term relationships with prospective hires.
+But how do you build a candidate pipeline?
+Now, it’s more important than ever for recruiters to build lasting, long-term relationships with prospective hires instead of relying only on one-time conversations.

 How to Establish and Grow a Candidate Pipeline